 - To freeze: Place slices of cheesecake in a sealable container and store in the freezer for up to 6 months.

 - Preheat the oven to 200C/400F.
-Grease a 9-inch springform pan and cover in parchment paper.
+Grease a 9-inch springvform pan and cover in parchment paper.

 - Beat your cream cheese until smooth.
 Add the eggs, one at a time, beating well each time.
-Slowly add the sweetener, then heavy cream, and finally the vanilla extract.
-If using the lemon zest and almond flour, add it at the end and mix well.
+Slowly add the sugar, then heavy cream, and finally the vanilla extract.
+If using the lemon zest, add it at the end and mix well.

 - Bake the cheesecake for 45-50 minutes, until the tops are golden brown and the middle is set but jiggles slightly when shaken.
 Allow the cheesecake to cool completely, before slicing.